Ribes wolfii

 Ribes wolfii is a North American species of currant known by the common names Wolf's currant and Rothrock currant.
 It is native to the western United States.

+Description

+Ribes wolfii is a shrub up to 5 m tall, with 3–5 lobed leaves and cream-colored, pinkish or green pink flowers.
+The berries are black, glandular, and reportedly sweet and tasty.

+Distribution and habitat

 The distribution is disjunct or discontinuous, with two distinct concentrations of populations separate by a gap of over 320 km (200 miles).
 One is in northern Idaho, northeastern Oregon, and southeastern Washington.
 The other is in Utah, Colorado, Arizona, and New Mexico.
 There is also a report of an isolated population south of the border in Chihuahua, Mexico.

-Ribes wolfii is a shrub up to 5 meters (almost 17 feet) tall, with cream-colored, pinkish or green pink flowers.
-Berries are black, glandular, and reportedly sweet and tasty.
+It grows in moist habitats including meadows and montane forests.